SAA-J/OOP_S25/README.md

 ## Jose Araya --> First-Year – Computer Science Major

 ## Course Overview
-This repository documents my journey through the **Java Object-Oriented Programming** course at [Your Institution], taught by **Professor Gil Salu**.
+This repository documents my journey through the **Java Object-Oriented Programming** course at New College of Florida, taught by **Professor Gil Salu**.
 The course focused on fundamental programming concepts using Java, with an emphasis on object-oriented design, logical problem-solving, and building real-world applications through hands-on practice.

 ## Course Details
 - **Instructor:** Professor Gil Salu
-- **Room:** HNS168
 - **Textbook:** ZyBooks: *Early Objects*

 ## Topics Covered